MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/rules-recommendations.md

 ### Severity: TBD

-- Support Force Parameter for Interactive Session
-- If your cmdlet is used interactively, always provide a Force parameter to override the interactive actions, such as prompts or reading lines of input).
+- Support **Force** parameter for interactive sessions.
+If your cmdlet is used interactively, always provide a **Force** parameter to override the interactive actions, such as prompts or reading lines of input.
 This is important because it allows your cmdlet to be used in non-interactive scripts and hosts.
 The following methods can be implemented by an interactive host.
-- Document Output Objects
+- Document output objects
 - Module must be loadable
 - No syntax errors
 - Unresolved dependencies are an error